-Each year, the Governance Committee reviews all components of directors' compensation.
-During 2012, the Governance Committee engaged Meridian to assist in this review.
+Each year, the Governance Committee reviews all components of director compensation.
+During 2013, the Governance Committee engaged Meridian to assist in this review.
 The information provided by Meridian was used to compare the Company's current director compensation with peer companies in the utility industry and general industry companies of similar size.
 The companies comprising the Director Peer Group are those companies in the S&P 400 Utilities Index, as well as NorthWestern Energy, Northwest Natural Gas Company, and Portland General Electric Company.

-At its September 7, 2012 meeting, the Board reviewed survey results from Meridian regarding current pay practices for director compensation.
-The Board determined that there would be no increase in the directors' annual retainer, but did approve an increase in the Compensation Committee Chair's annual retainer from \$5,000 to \$9,000.
-For directors who serve as a director of a subsidiary of the Company, the Board approved an increase in the director's annual retainer from \$5,000 to \$15,000 and established an additional annual retainer of \$10,000 for the Chair of the Audit Committee.
+At its September 6, 2013 meeting, the Board reviewed survey results from Meridian regarding current pay practices for director compensation.
+The Board determined that there would be no increase in the directors' annual retainer, but did approve an increase in the additional retainer for the Lead Director from \$15,000 to \$20,000, the Audit Committee Chair from \$10,000 to \$13,000, the Compensation Committee Chair from \$9,000 to \$10,000, the Finance Committee Chair, the Environmental and Operations Committee Chair and the Governance Committee Chair from \$5,000 to \$7,500.